-If you return the preference form after the deadline (15 January) we cannot guarantee to consider your preferences at the same time as those received on time.
+If you return the preference form after the national closing date (15 January 2026) we cannot guarantee to consider your preferences at the same time as those received on time.

 Late applications will be administered in accordance with the Bradford City Council Co-ordinated scheme and we will adopt any late date they use.